Do you feel that Intuitive Eating lacks the structure of a traditional diet plan?

 I see this problem all the time at the eating disorder center where I work part time.
 You won’t pay attention to how full you are, how hungry you are, or how satisfied you are because you’re worried about weight-loss!

 Your focus on reaching a goal weight will prevent you from following this simple, flexible meal plan.
-For another article about starting intuitive eating, read here.

 The Dangers Of Beginning Intuitive Eating Without A Simple Diet Plan Structure